Azure/data-product-batch/README.md

 1. Use the `Deploy to Azure` Button or
 2. Use GitHub Actions or Azure DevOps Pipelines

 # Prerequisites

 The following prerequisites are required to make this repository work:
-* An Azure subscription
+* A resource group within and Azure subscription
-* [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create a service principal and role assignments for it.
+* [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) access to a resource group to be able to create a service principal and role assignments for it.
+* Access to a subnet with `privateEndpointNetworkPolicies` and `privateLinkServiceNetworkPolicies` set to disabled.
+The Data Landing Zone deployment already creates a few subnets with this configuration.

 If you don’t have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/en-us/free/).